johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - Added a loading indicator to the `OverviewTab` component to show the status of the upload, parsing, and processing stages.
 - Implemented basic mapping persistence using IndexedDB to save the user's last-used column mapping preferences.
 On subsequent uploads, the mapping suggestions are pre-populated based on the saved configuration.
 - Added tooltips and help text to specialized tools to provide in-context guidance for each tool's purpose, key inputs, and expected outputs.
+- Updated styling in `listing-quality-checker.tsx` to use `Card` and its sub-components (`CardHeader`, `CardTitle`, `CardContent`) for consistent UI with `shadcn/ui` conventions, replacing custom `DataCard` usage in relevant sections, specifically around ASIN input and results display, to adhere to standard patterns for enhanced clarity and maintainability.

 ---